cheeseb1234/auto-bluray-tui/README.md

 ## Credits / upstream heritage

-Auto Blu-ray TUI includes and builds on the archived HD Cook Book / java.net source tree.
+Auto Blu-ray TUI includes and builds on the archived HD Cook Book / java.## Intended use

+This project is for authoring Blu-ray discs from your own videos, personal projects, home movies, training materials, or other content you have the right to use.

+It does not decrypt commercial Blu-ray discs, remove copy protection, or assist with unauthorized copying of copyrighted material.net source tree.
 HD Cook Book remains the BD-J/GRIN foundation and reference implementation; this project adds the automated PowerPoint-to-Blu-ray TUI workflow, media preparation, ISO assembly, and burn automation around it.

+## Intended use

+This project is for authoring Blu-ray discs from your own videos, personal projects, home movies, training materials, or other content you have the right to use.

+It does not decrypt commercial Blu-ray discs, remove copy protection, or assist with unauthorized copying of copyrighted material.

 Find this useful?
 Feel free to donate https://buymeacoffee.com/rarecore